dib-lab/genome-grist/doc/configuring.md

 * set `samples` in your config file `conf-test.yml` to `- testme`
 * run `genome-grist run conf-test.yml summarize_gather`

-and if it all works, then your private database configuration is good!
+and if it all works, then your local database configuration is good!
 (The output report will be in the `reports/report-gather-testme.html` subdirectory in your output directory.)

 You will need to run `summarize_tax` to test the taxonomy file; the associated output will be in `reports/report-taxonomy-testme.html`.